Miro-02/OOP-Database/README.md

 # OOP-Database
-Project for the OOP course
+Project for the OOP course,

 Topic 10